 Operating a 401(k) retirement plan can be a lot of work, and employers may not have time in the day to adequately monitor plan performance and participant outcomes.
 CoPilot was designed to help employers save time on plan administration responsibilities and reduce investment fiduciary risk, while helping employees reach their retirement goals.

-If you’re just starting your first 401(k), you’re working with an existing plan holding lots of assets, or anything in between, Open Architecture offers flexible investment options to fit your needs.
+Whether you’re just starting your first 401(k) or you’re working with an existing plan holding lots of assets, Open Architecture offers flexible investment options to fit your needs.

 Whether you’re looking to attract and retain employees, lower your tax bill, or simply enhance your staff’s retirement outcomes, there are plenty of reasons to choose a 401(k) plan for your retirement solution.

 Having a hard time choosing the retirement savings plan that’s the best fit for you and your business?
 Learn more about the key similarities and differences between common retirement savings options, including 401(k), SIMPLE IRA, and SEP IRA.

 Small businesses often face unique challenges when it comes to operating a retirement plan—namely successfully passing the required non-discrimination testing.
 Safe Harbor plans are designed to automatically satisfy specific IRS non-discrimination tests, which can minimize the contribution restrictions often imposed on owners and top-tier employees.

 Employers sponsoring a retirement plan are responsible for keeping fees low for employees enrolled in the plan, so when it comes to plan fees and disclosures, transparency is paramount.
 Learn more about Sub-TA and 12b-1 fees and how they may be charged to your plan.